 Each year Lyon College invites a select group of high-achieving high school students to attend an Honors Day Scholarship event.
 During the day, these bright students write essays and interview with members of Lyon's faculty or staff, as well as explore the beautiful Lyon College campus.
 Based on the students' test score (ACT or SAT- Non Super Scored), their high school GPA, as well as their interview and essay, the College offers these students scholarships for their outstanding academic achievement.
-Lyon Honors Day Scholarships are renewable for up to eight semesters of full-time study as long as the student meets the minimum satisfactory academic progress standards as described in the Satisfactory Academic Progress section.
+Lyon Honors Day Scholarships are renewable for up to eight semesters of full-time study as long as the student achieves a minimal cumulative grade point average of 2.0 by the end of the second year and each year thereafter, and meets all other institutional scholarship maintenance requirements.